BatchDrake/sigutils/README.md

 Optional **volk** support requires version 1.0 or higher.

 ## Getting the code
 Just clone it from the GitHub repository.
-Make sure you pass `--recurse-submodules` to `git clone` so all required submodules are also cloned:
+Make sure you pass `--recurse-submodules` to `git clone` so all required submodules are also cloned, and `-b develop` to get the latest changes from the development branch.

 ```
-% git -b develop clone --recurse-submodules https://github.com/BatchDrake/sigutils.git
+% git clone -b develop --recurse-submodules https://github.com/BatchDrake/sigutils.git
 ```

 ## Building and installing sigutils